kids encyclopedia robot

 • NFL: 1981, 1982, 1985, 1986, 1991, 1998, 2001, 2002, 2004, 2006, 2009, 2010

 The New York Jets are a professional American football team based in the New York metropolitan area.
-The Jets compete in the National Football League (NFL) as a member club of the league's American Football Conference (AFC) East division.
+The Jets compete in the National Football League (NFL) as a member of the American Football Conference (AFC) East division.
 The Jets play their home games at MetLife Stadium (which they share with the New York Giants) in East Rutherford, New Jersey, 5 miles (8.0 km) west of New York City.
 The team is headquartered in Florham Park, New Jersey.
 The franchise is legally organized as a limited liability company under the name New York Jets, LLC.

 The first organizational meeting of the American Football League took place on August 14, 1959.
 Harry Wismer, representing the city of New York at the meeting, proclaimed the state was ready for another professional football team and that he was more than capable of running the daily operations.